How Maintenance moved from curative to preventive?

 What Facility Managers are saying after one year of COVID-19

-A survey targeting facility managers in order to understand what happened with their facilities and maintenance of their properties.
+At the end of 2020, after a year of ups and downs, Urbest launched a survey targeting facility managers in order to understand what happened with their facilities and the maintenance of their properties.